maddevsio/ariadna/README.md

 [![Go Report Card](http://goreportcard.com/badge/gen1us2k/ariadna)](http://goreportcard.com/report/gen1us2k/ariadna)
 ### Ariadna
-Its open-source geocoder built on top of ElasticSearch for fast geocoding and provide more better search for CIS countries
+Is the open-source geocoder built on top of ElasticSearch for fast geocoding and provides better search for CIS countries

 ###What's a geocoder do anyway?